NakedObjectsGroup/NakedObjectsFramework/README.md

 When searching the NuGet package gallery for NOF8 please ensure you have the 'include pre-releases' checkbox selected.

-NOF8 source code is held in the master branch of this repository.
+NOF8 source code is held in the 8.0 branch of this repository.

 NOF7
 ====